-- Con: YouTube Shorts weren’t designed with square videos in mind.
-That means the video will have an unsightly black bar at the top and bottom of the frame.
+- Con: The video will have an unsightly black bar at the top and bottom of the frame.

-- Pro: On the flip side, square videos leave the bottom of the screen empty, and viewers can easily see your channel name, video title, and subscribe button.
+- Pro: Square videos leave the bottom of the screen empty, and viewers can easily see your channel name, the video's title, and the subscribe button.

 YouTube Shorts: Can They Be ‘Wider’ Than Perfect Squares?

 For our next YouTube Shorts test, we wanted to see if we could make one wider than a square.
 So we uploaded a video that was just 10 pixels wider than it was tall, and as we expected, the video didn't appear in our featured Shorts section.
-So by YouTube’s standard, that video was not considered a Short.
+That's an area YouTube auto-populates, so the results are clear: Our video was not a YouTube Short.

 Here’s another rule to follow: Don’t make a video skinnier than what you’d shoot on a smartphone.
-We created a video with a resolution of 360x1920 pixels, and while it can be viewed on YouTube, it didn’t appear on the Shorts shelf.
+We created a video with a resolution of 360 pixels by 1920 pixels, and while people can view it on YouTube, it didn’t make it to the Shorts shelf.

 To see all of our YouTube Shorts testing – and view what might be the skinniest video on Earth – check out the explainer below:

 The most important thing to know?
 Shooting a vertical video with your phone (as intended) is the easiest way to make YouTube Shorts.
 You will automatically use the correct aspect ratio and completely avoid the "technical" stuff.